1

 Requirements

-Required Knowledge, Skills, and Abilities: Exceptional grammar and language skills, including familiarity with The Chicago Manual of Style.
-Ability to solve problems of substantial variety and complexity.
-Ability to undertake tasks broad in nature, requiring ingenuity and originality.
-Ability to serve as a resource to others in the resolution of complex problems and issues.
-Ability to operate independently, and exercise substantial latitude for independent judgment, discretion, and action.
-Ability to work successfully in a team environment and to form and maintain effective teams.
+Required Knowledge, Skills, and Abilities: Proficiency in Microsoft Word (including track changes and styles).
+Practical knowledge of WordPress or other content management system, HTML, and CSS desired.
+Ability to solve problems of variety and complexity.
+Ability to serve as a resource to others in the resolution of problems and issues.
+Ability to operate independently and exercise appreciable latitude for independent judgment, discretion, and action.
+Ability to work successfully in a team environment.
 Experience working in complex environments with a high degree of organizational effectiveness.
-Ability to develop relationships with co-workers and employees in other National Academies' departments through effective communication.
-Excellent communication skills with a proven ability to effectively interact with all levels of employees.
+Ability to develop relationships with co-workers and employees in other National Academies’ departments through effective communication.
+Excellent communication skills with a proven ability to interact effectively with all levels of employees.

 Physical Capabilities: Ability to work at a computer for extended periods of time.